-Carmen and her friends are Roma, who have historically been referred to as "Gypsies," a word used to describe an ethnic group of people known for their music, fortunetelling, and nomadic lifestyle.
-Many misconceptions of Gypsies exist, arising from ignorance and misunderstanding.
-Some of Carmen's characteristics are based on negative Gypsy stereotypes, but other things are true.
+Carmen and her friends are Roma, members of an ethnic group of people known for their music, fortunetelling, and nomadic lifestyle.
+Many misconceptions of Roma exist, arising from ignorance and misunderstanding.
+Some of Carmen's characteristics are based on negative stereotypes, but other things are true.